 - Connects Components with a Transform

-- Generates executable Transform code with a Workflow
+- Generates executable Transform code

-- Easily swaps Component Implementations
+- Easily swaps Components

 Tangram Flex thinks of Transforms as the relationships between different representations of data that allow software Components to interact.
 In other words, a Transform describes how to derive a “Message B” from a “Message A.” Manually writing that description, or Transform code, can be quite tedious.
 Plus, there may be new vulnerabilities introduced into the system.